 The lesser mealworm (Alphitobius diaperinus) is a common cleaner species known for preventing food particle build-up and removing undigested organic matter from frass.
-This can be used to help keep roach colonies relatively clean and healthy.
+This helps keep roach colonies relatively clean and healthy.

 Like all cleaner species, lesser mealworms are naturally roach-friendly.
-They don’t harass roaches, and they’re a good choice if you want to grow a large, high capacity cleaning colony quickly.
-They do tend to be prolific, with a personality all their own.
+They don’t harass roaches, and they’re a good choice if you want to grow a large, high-capacity cleaning colony quickly.
+They are often prolific, with a personality all their own.

-To start, they multiply quickly and require very little if any care.
+To start, they multiply quickly and need very little if any care.
 In fact, you may find yourself taking steps to reduce their population in time.
-They don’t become aggressive toward roaches, but there may be a concern about food competition.
+They don’t become aggressive toward roaches, but they may compete for food.
 This can be managed though, and we’ve written about how do this in our Guidance & Information section.

 As a generalist feeder, these guys will eat almost any plant-based food.
 In the wild they inhabit manure piles where they lay their eggs and eat undigested food particles.
 This makes them ideal for a frass-heavy roach colony.
 They love frass, and that is where they spend most of their time.

-Lesser mealworms love starchy vegetables.
+Lesser mealworms also love starchy vegetables.
 In addition to eating them, they will also lay eggs in them if they get the chance.
-This could be a problem if you leave vegetables strews on the bin floor, but can be managed by simply placing vegetable matter intended as food for your roaches in a bowl.
+This could be a problem if you leave vegetables strewn on the bin floor, but you can manage this by placing vegetable matter intended as food for your roaches in a bowl.
 The mealworms will still find it, but it tends to slow them down significantly.